Updated: January 29, 2025

 Disadvantages of Portugal Expat Life

-Have you ever wondered about the disadvantages of living in Portugal?
+Have you ever considered the bad things about living in Portugal?
 As with any other country, living in Portugal has several drawbacks, some of which are highlighted below.

 Make sure that international bank cards are accepted where you shop, and you should also have cash in hand for cases where your card is not accepted.
-You can always open a Portuguese bank account, which may make life a little easier.
+As for larger financial transactions that you might need to make if you move to Portugal, for example, buying property there, opening a Portuguese bank account should be high on your list of things to do.
+This will not only make your transactions simpler but also save on transaction costs.

 While Portugal has an incredible climate, it can get cold inside in the winter.
-Due to the lack of central heating or good insulation in many apartments, make sure you have a good heating system in place to keep warm.
+Due to the lack of central heating or good insulation in many older apartments, you will need to make sure you have a good heating system in place to keep warm.

 Important Considerations for Living in Portugal as an Expat

 Portugal has an affordable cost of living compared to the USA and other European countries, particularly northern European countries.
-Considering the high quality of properties, the high standard of education and healthcare institutions, and the excellent commodities and products on offer, we can safely say that Portugal is an affordable and comfortable country for many expats to settle in.
+Considering the high quality of properties, the high standard of the education system in Portugal and healthcare institutions, and the excellent commodities and products on offer, we can safely say that Portugal is an affordable and comfortable country for many expats to settle in.

 Price of property